 In that little apartment Del Rosso began holding prayer meetings and Bible studies for the people who had left the Baptist church with them.
 To help provide for the Del Rosso family, these people began bringing in food poundings (a very Nazarene-style custom even if they weren't yet Nazarenes!)

 In spite of the fact that the Del Rossos had some families who left the church in solidarity with them, the first months after Alfredo's resignation were difficult financially.
 Even before the split, the Civitavecchia church was not self-supporting.
 Then, one day a letter postmarked in Denmark arrived at the Del Rosso house.
 Inside the envelope were 50 Danish Krone (worth about $250 which was a considerable sum at the time) and a letter from a lady who had met Del Rosso when he was pastoring in Rome.
-She had felt impressed to write him and to send some money -- the first gift of many that she would send across the years.
-In the letter she said, "If you ever need help, please do not hesitate to call on me.
+She had felt impressed to write to him and send some money -- the first gift of many that she would send across the years.
+In the letter, she said, "If you ever need help, please do not hesitate to call on me.
 Let me know if you ever need anything."

 In the correspondence that developed, Alfredo explained his current situation and what had happened to bring it about.
 The lady was a member of the Apostolic Church, a denomination with roots in a revival in Galles (Great Britain) in 1904-05.
 Since it appeared to her that Del Rosso was quite close theologically to her denomination, she put him in contact with the church's top leadership in England.